Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.6.md

 **Aunt Dellie** gives the characters directions to Ulgoth's Beard, but she doesn't know exactly where **Kianna**'s farm is.
 The characters must search for it once they reach Ulgoth's Beard.

-## An Unexpected Offer

-After the characters finish their conversation with **Aunt Dellie**, another local approaches them.
-Read or paraphrase the following text:

-<em> A broad-shouldered woman wearing a multi-coloured dress that complements her dark skin approaches boldly, sizing you up from beneath a stylish hat.
-"I overheard your conversation with **Aunt Dellie**.
-You see, nothing important gets past **Lady Dre**.
-I hear you're bound for Ulgoth's Beard?
-Excellent, I'll accompany you.
-We should depart at once."</em>

-### Business Concerns

-**Lady Dre** was horrified by the attack, and she wants to make sure no other folk in Ulgoth's Beard are in danger.
-Characters who succeed on a DC 12 Wisdom (Insight) check recognize her motivations are not entirely altruistic.
-If pressed, **Lady Dre** admits she has made trade investments with several Ulgoth's Beard farms.
-She wants to ensure that no threats interfere with her getting first pick of the harvest.

-If the characters are reluctant to allow **Lady Dre** to accompany them, she tries to win them over by offering the use of her horses and a comfortable wagon.
-She remarks that if the characters are going to head into a mystery, they should be prepared to transport anyone who might have been harmed or afflicted.

-If the characters choose not to travel with **Lady Dre**, she accepts their choice and heads out on her own soon after they do.

 # Part 2: To Ulgoth's Beard

 The farm **Kianna** works at is 12 miles from Gullet Cove.
-Whether the characters are traveling by foot or using **Lady Dre**'s wagon, at a normal pace it takes half a day to reach Ulgoth's Beard.
+Whether the characters are traveling by foot or using a wagon, at a normal pace it takes half a day to reach Ulgoth's Beard.

 Once the characters are underway, read or paraphrase the following to summarize the journey:

 <em>The journey from Gullet Cove leads south through an area known as the Ribbon, where clustered farmhouses dot the ground on the edge of Dernal Forest.
-Eventually, the road dwindles to a track.
-The stands of trees grow denser and the farms fewer and farther between as you near the lands called Ulgoth's Beard.
-Urgoth's Beard sits in a region known as Alaron on the southern edge of the island. </em>
+Eventually, the road dwindles to little more than a track.
+The trees grow denser and the farms fewer and farther between as you near the lands called Ulgoth's Beard.
+Ulgoth’s Beard sits in a region known as Alaron on the southern edge of the island. </em>

-Any character who succeeds on a DC 14 Intelligence (Nature) check notices that many of the farms in the Ribbon are touched by blight and the animals are thin. **Lady Dre** can explain that agriculture in the region has been deteriorating for years, forcing locals to farm Ulgoth's Beard despite its dangers.
+Any character who succeeds on a DC 14 Intelligence (Nature) check notices that many of the farms in the Ribbon are touched by blight and the animals are thin.
+A basic understanding of the region will easy explain that agriculture in the region has been deteriorating for years, forcing locals to farm Ulgoth's Beard despite its dangers.

 If the characters stop at any of the farms they pass in the Ribbon, they see no sign of danger, but no one at the farms knows **Kianna**.